MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 - The Live Preview feature in Mixed Reality capture may exhibit several seconds of latency.

 - On the Virtual Input page, the Gesture and Scroll controls under the Virtual Gestures section aren't functional.
-Using them will have no effect.
+Using them has no effect.
 The virtual keyboard on the virtual input page works correctly.

-- After enabling Developer Mode in Settings, it may take a few seconds before the switch to turn on the Device Portal is enabled.
+- After the Developer Mode is enabled in Settings, it may take a few seconds before the switch to turn on the Device Portal is enabled.

 ### OneDrive camera upload